Health, wellbeing and social justice

 - Professor Bertrand Taithe - HCRI Executive Director and Professor of Cultural History

 - Professor Paul Dark - Chair in Critical Care Medicine

 - Dr Tanja Muller - Reader/Associate Professor in Development Studies

 - Dr Gemma Sou - Lecturer in Disaster Management

-- Dr Darren Walter - Online Programme Director and Senior Lecture in Global Health
+- Dr Darren Walter - Online Programme Director and Senior Lecturer in Emergency Global Health

 - Dr Sophie Roborgh - Presidential Fellowship in Medical Humanitarianism

-- Dr Amanda McCorkindale - Lecturer in Global Health
+- Dr Amanda McCorkindale - Lecturer in Humanitarian Studies

 - Dr Fiona Lecky - Clinical Professor of Emergency Medicine

-- Dr Jiho Cha - LEAP Programme Director and Senior Lecture in Humanitarian Studies
+- Dr Jiho Cha - LEAP Programme Director and Senior Lecturer in Humanitarian Studies

 - Dr Maura Duffy - Lecturer in Global Health